Loading…

 Stereotactic radiation therapy

-Stereotactic radiation therapy (SRT) is typically used for small tumours with narrow margins.
-High doses of radiation are delivered every other day for three treatments, usually over a single week.
+Stereotactic radiation therapy (SRT) is typically used for small or well-defined tumours with tight dose margins.
+High doses of radiation are delivered either daily or every other day for three to five treatments, usually over a single week.
 Although SRT also has the objective of providing long-term control, its applications are generally limited to cancers such as well-defined brain tumours, nasal tumours, and some others.
-Definitive RT is generally recommended where possible since the risk of long-term side effects with SRT are somewhat higher than that with Definitive RT.
+The risk of potentially harmful, long-term side effects is higher with SRT than with definitive RT, so it is imperative that appropriate patients are selected for SRT protocols – not all patients, and not all tumours, are appropriately treated with SRT.

 Palliative radiation therapy

-Palliative RT is used to alleviate pain and improve quality of life and is not intended for long-term control.
+Palliative RT is used to alleviate pain and improve quality of life, and is not intended for long-term control.
 Typically, relatively higher doses of radiation are delivered in fewer days.
-Examples of treatment protocols vary and can include once daily for a week or once weekly over three to six weeks.
+Examples of treatment protocols vary and can include either daily (Monday to Friday) over one week, or once weekly over three to six weeks.

 Examples of cancers commonly treated with palliative RT include oral melanoma in dogs, thyroid tumours in dogs that are not good surgical candidates, and osteosarcoma (bone tumours) in dogs for pain relief.